 |Memory card slot||N/A||MicroSD|

 |Size||143.6 x 70.9 x 7.7 mm||159.5 x 73.4 x 8.1 mm|

 |3.5mm Jack (Aux)||No||Yes|

-As you can see from the spec comparison, the Galaxy S8+ is far superior to the iPhone 7 Plus.
-The Galaxy S8+ boasts some impressive specs, and not to mention how good it looks.
-The Galaxy S8+ is nearly the same size as the iPhone 7 Plus (dimension-wise), yet the Galaxy S8+ has a 6.2 inch screen (0.7" bigger than the iPhone 7 Plus) because Samsung was able to bring the bezel size way down.
-With specs such as an octa-core processor, more RAM, more battery capacity, a higher PPI, the phone being more water-resistant, and the capability for wireless and fast charging, it should be a no-brainer that the Galaxy S8+ is the clear winner when it comes to hardware.
+As you can see from the spec comparison, the Galaxy S8+ is superior to the iPhone X despite being 7 months older than the iPhone X. The Galaxy S8+ boasts some impressive specs, and not to mention how good it looks.
+The Galaxy S8+ is bigger than the iPhone X (dimension-wise), has a 6.2 inch screen (0.4" bigger than the iPhone X), and still weighs less than the iPhone X. With specs such as an octa-core processor, more RAM, more battery capacity (as far as we know), a higher PPI, the phone being more water-resistant, and the fact it has both a fingerprint sensor and facial recognition, it should be a no-brainer that the Galaxy S8+ is the clear winner when it comes to hardware.

 In fact, check out my phone comparisons from previous years: Apple iPhone 6 vs Samsung Galaxy S5 vs LG G3 vs HTC One (M8) spec comparison - You'll see that the iPhone 6 doesn't win a single category other than the "Dimensions/Weight" category with being 1 mm thinner and 0.45 oz lighter than the Galaxy S5.

 You can also check out my latest phone spec comparison that I wrote in September of 2015: Apple iPhone 6s vs Samsung Galaxy S6 vs LG G4 vs HTC One (M9)